 - Who didn’t you get to see that you hoped to see?

-- Where did you want to go that you didn’t get to go?
+- Were there places and events you wanted to go that you didn’t get to go?

 - Where did you go that you really didn’t want to go?